 Taos real estate is some of the most expensive in New Mexico, although Taos house values don't compare to the most expensive real estate in the U.S.

-Taos is a decidedly white-collar town, with fully 85.29% of the workforce employed in white-collar jobs, well above the national average.
+Taos is a decidedly white-collar town, with fully 87.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Taos is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Taos who work in office and administrative support (10.42%), sales jobs (9.04%), and teaching (8.45%).
+There are especially a lot of people living in Taos who work in sales jobs (11.13%), art, media, and design (9.57%), and teaching (9.41%).

 Of important note, Taos is also a town of artists.
 Taos has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Taos’s character.

-A relatively large number of people in Taos telecommute to their jobs.
-Overall, about 9.79% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.60% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Taos is a very ethnically-diverse town.
+Taos is an extremely ethnically-diverse town.
 The people who call Taos home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Taos, accounting for 47.52% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Taos residents report their race to be White, followed by Native American.
-Taos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.58% of the town’s residents.
-Important ancestries of people in Taos include English, German, Italian, and French .
+Important ancestries of people in Taos include German, English, European, and Italian.

 The most common language spoken in Taos is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Hebrew.